siongui/userpages/content/articles/2017/12/04/frontend-programming-in-go%en.rst

    manipulation easy and similar to JavaScript counterpart.

 2. WebAssembly: WebAssembly is the future for web application development.
-Right now all major browsers support wasm, but there is no working compiler so far to compile Go to wasm.
-There is an issue that tracks the current status of Go wasm compiler, see [1]_ for more information.
+Right now all major browsers support wasm, and the official Go compiler support for wasm is almost done.
+See [1]_ for more information.

 Table of Content